NAME

 COLOR

-Each lines are displayed in different colors.
+Each line is displayed in different colors.
 Each text segment has own labels, and color for them can be specified by –colormap option.
 Read `perldoc Getopt::EX::Colormap` for detail.

-Standard module -Mcolors is loaded by default, and define several color maps for light and dark screen.
+Standard module -Mcolors is loaded by default, and defines several color maps for light and dark screen.
 If you want to use CMY colors in dark screen, place next line in your ~/.cdifrc.

 option default --dark-cmy